getodk/docs/shared-src/cygwin.rst

 Android Tools
 ~~~~~~~~~~~~~~~~~

-Install `Android Debug Bridge <collect-adb>` to learn more about ADB.
+Install Android Debug Bridge to learn more about ADB.
 ADB is part of Android studio, `To download <https://developer.android.com/studio/index.html/>`_

 To use ADB, you must run Android Studio once.
 The default location of ADB is :file:`C:/Users/your username/AppData/Local/Android/sdk/platform-tools`.
 Add it to ``Windows PATH`` by using the following command: